← Back to Blog

 SunBreak vs One Sec: Which Stops Bedtime Scrolling Better?

-One Sec and SunBreak take fundamentally different approaches to phone addiction.
+At 11:30 PM, you open Instagram for the fifth time tonight -- not because you forgot you already checked it, but because your brain is craving stimulation and nothing else is competing for your attention.
+One Sec and SunBreak take fundamentally different approaches to this problem.
 One Sec adds a mindful pause before you open distracting apps.
 SunBreak blocks them entirely at bedtime.
-Both have their place — but for nighttime use specifically, one approach works dramatically better than the other.
+Both have their place -- but for nighttime use specifically, one approach works dramatically better than the other.

 How They Work